 Lysenko's 'Michurinism' was a Lamarckian-style theory that regarded all evolutionary change as related to genetically inheritable adaptations resulting from habit and environment.
 He suggested that plants, animals, and by extrapolation, humankind, could be rapidly 'evolutionised' by enforcing such changes through forms of 'training'.
 The theory had a particular appeal to the Soviet government, desperate to increase productivity on all levels, and was based on one instance of apparent success - Lysenko's 'vernalisation' of wheat in Ukraine in 1929.
 But in order to serve the desires of the political realm, Lysenkos' theory took too literally the inclination of 19th and early 20th century Russian Darwinist scientists towards the Larmarckian ideas embedded in Darwin's own theories.
-For instance, Lysenko replaced the notions of 'struggle for existence' and 'natural selection' with ideas of 'cooperation', which, of course had immediate resonance within the Soviet socialist political agenda.
 Once Lysenko had risen to power, genetics research more or less ground to a halt, only to be resumed in the late 1960s.

 Between the 1940s and late 1960s, the Darwin Museum's taxidermised, artistically arranged and supported collection would have been presented in relation to Lysenko's reinterpretation of Darwin's theories.
-Indeed, Kots' plan, written in 1952 for the permanent display in the building promised by the government Decree of 1946, had a special section devoted to 'Michurinist' biology.
+Indeed, Kots' plan, written in 1952 for the permanent display in the building promised by the government Decree of 1946, had a special section devoted to 'Michurinist ' biology.
 [SLIDE 13] Kots and his wife Nadezhda Ladygina - shown here in the late 1950s-early 1960s - died between 1963-4, before the burden of Lysenko was entirely shaken off.
 It was left to their successors to reintroduce genetic science into the interpretation of Darwin presented by the Museum.